buroa/qbtools/README.md

 ## Description

-qbittools is a feature rich CLI for the management of torrents in qBittorrent.
+qbtools is a feature rich CLI for the management of torrents in qBittorrent.

 ## Table of contents